 There are other variations of orienteering that are also popular, such as Mountainbike Orienteering, Ski-Orienteering (which takes place on cross country skis), relay competitions, and Night-O. You will sometimes find, especially at low-key club meets some of the less common variants, such as 'score orienteering' or map-memory.

-The main source of information is the Irish Orienteering website.
+The main source of information is Orienteering Ireland's website.
 It has all the information you will need.
 Some clubs have their own web pages.
 There are links to them in the clubs page.
-There is also an Orienteering Education section Orienteering education.
+There is also an Orienteering Education section.

 There are also many other pages from around the world:

 Very often, last minute information about an upcoming event is posted on the Orienteering Events Forum.
 There, you also find information and discussions on all aspects of orienteering in Ireland.